grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/ca.md

 Ensure the control assessment plan is reviewed and approved by the authorizing official or designated representative prior to conducting the assessment;

-Assess the controls in the system and its environment of operation {{ insert: param, ca-02_odp.01 }} to determine the extent to which the controls are implemented correctly, operating as intended, and producing the desired outcome with respect to meeting established security and privacy requirements;
+Assess the controls in the system and its environment of operation the frequency at which to assess controls in the system and its environment of operation is defined; to determine the extent to which the controls are implemented correctly, operating as intended, and producing the desired outcome with respect to meeting established security and privacy requirements;

 Produce a control assessment report that document the results of the assessment; and

-Provide the results of the control assessment to {{ insert: param, ca-02_odp.02 }}.
+Provide the results of the control assessment to individuals or roles to whom control assessment results are to be provided are defined;.

 Organizations ensure that control assessors possess the required skills and technical expertise to develop effective assessment plans and to conduct assessments of system-specific, hybrid, common, and program management controls, as appropriate.
 The required skills include general knowledge of risk management concepts and approaches as well as comprehensive knowledge of and experience with the hardware, software, and firmware system components implemented.